luciangreen/Combination-Algorithm-Writer-Multiple-Predicates/README.md

 * Specifications have the form `A=[Input_variable_list, Output_variable_list, True (if this specification in true, or false if trying to eliminate possibilities)]`, where a variable list is `[B]` where `B` is e.g. `[[v,c],[1,2]]`.  `[A]` is for a predicate, and `[[A]]` for the specifications for the algorithm, e.g. `[[[[[[v,a],1],[[v,b],1]],[[[v,c],3]],true]]]`.
 Planned: multiple clauses per predicate.
 * Program1 is the initial program (usually `[]`).
 Planned: partial multiple predicate algorithms may be given to the algorithm to complete.
 * Program2 is the final outputted algorithm.
+* CAWMP allows shorter and shorter lists of specifications to specify algorithms as its dictionary grows.

 # Authors